-Under this approach, our model predicts the type of the user interests in the site's pages and depending on that prediction, it makes decisions about whether to include a particular site page in the recommendations or not.
-In particular, if the value of F for some visited pages in a site is above the threshold, our model recommends them regardless of the fact that these have already been seen by the user.
-Alternatively, if the value of F for all the site's visited pages is below the threshold, our model recommends only new (i.e. unvisited) pages to the user.
-Note that in both cases, our model primarily relies on the pages' interestingness to the user preferences (see previous section) and upon identification of user interesting pages; it predicts the type of the user interest in their contents.
+Under this approach, our model predicts the type of the user interests and goals in the site's pages and depending on that prediction, it makes decisions about whether to include a particular site page in the recommendations or not.
+In particular, if the value of F for some visited pages in a site is above the threshold and their content type is the same to the type of the user's goal, our model recommends these pages regardless of the fact that these have already been seen by the user.
+Alternatively, if the value of F for all the site visited pages is below the threshold, our model recommends only new (i.e. unvisited) pages to the user.
+Note that in both cases, our model primarily relies on the pages' interestingness to the user preferences and upon identification of user interesting pages; it predicts the type of the user interest and goal in their contents.